 Keep reading to learn why Charleston, South Carolina has been featured on several lists as a real estate market to keep an eye on for investment in 2021 and beyond.

 Two age groups at both ends of the demographic spectrum are driving population growth in Charleston and the entire state of South Carolina.
 Baby boomers are coming to the region for the climate and high quality of life, while Millennials are attracted by the fast-growing economy and employment opportunities in Charleston.

 - City of Charleston is home to over 137,000 residents with more than 802,000 people living in the Charleston-North Charleston Metro area.

 - Metropolitan area consists of Berkeley, Charleston, and Dorchester counties.

-- Last year the population of Charleston-North Charleston grew by 4%, with nearly 4,200 people moving to the region.
+- Last year the population of Charleston-North Charleston grew by 1.5%, while over the last couple of years more than 4,200 people moved to the region.

 - Population growth in Charleston was 18.5% between 2008 and 2010, growing nearly 2X as fast as South Carolina and 3X as fast as the U.S. average.

 - In fact, each day 26 new people move to the Charleston Region.

 - Over the next 10 years the population of the Charleston metro area is expected to grow by more than 25%.